rezanid/novodocx/README.md

  ## What is Novo Docx

 Novo Docx is a .NET core library and an Azure Functions App that hosts it.
-You can send a Word template along with a JSON object to populate the template and return the result to you in the same call, lightning fast.
+You can send a Word template along with a JSON object to populate the template and it returns the filled template in the same call, lightning fast.

 > 📯 NOTE!
 >
-> I will be making a Lambda Function to make it easy for those who are into AWS.
+> I will make a Lambda Function to make it easy for those who are into AWS.

 ## How to use